By Ray Schultz

 PART 2: SPIEGELMAN ON NARRATIVE

-To recap, Ace Hole is hired by the art dealer Laurence Potato-Head to find Al Floogleman, “a bird who’d passed him some bum Picassos!”
+In the latter, Ace Hole is hired by the art dealer Laurence Potato-Head to find Al Floogleman, “a bird who’d passed him some bum Picassos!”
 It seems to be a comment on the genre, but Picasso makes an appearance to say: “We artists are indestructible.
 Even in a prison or in a concentration camp, I would be almighty in my own world of art…even if I had to paint my pictures with my wet tongue on the dusty floor of my cell.”

 RS: Except for Maus and Prisoner on the Hell Planet, most of the strips in Breakdowns seem to veer from straight narrative.
 What were you trying to do in Ace Hole Midget Detective?